fu-inet-swp17/team2/README.md

 It then saves those datapoints in a MySQL database specified in a configuration file preferrably also running on the Raspberry Pi. <br>
 Please consider checking the provided `README.md` for more details.

-## RiotDashboard
+## WebDashboard

 This is the PHP-based website to be deployed on a web server, e.g. running on XAMPP, on the Raspberry Pi or another device.
-It presents the history of sensor data from RiotPi's database graphically on a dynamic web frontend.
+It presents the history of sensor data from SenPi's database graphically on a dynamic web frontend.

 ## server-emulator

 If a Raspberry Pi is not available, this C-based RIOT application can be deployed on another IoT board for testing purposes.
-A desired CoAP resource will be requested from the board-app running on the other IoT board.
+A desired CoAP resource will be requested from the SenPhy application running on the other IoT board.
 The response will be printed on the terminal.